Dr. Martin Luther King Jr. Speech Contest

 - Speeches are timed and must not exceed four minutes.

-- Students must use the theme: "We shall overcome."
+- Students must use the theme: "Take a stand for truth and justice."

 - Student behavior should be attentive, courteous and supportive at all times.